SantiagoMartinezM/Explore-US-Bikeshare-Data/README.md

   * Earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ### Software Needs
-* You should have Python, NumPy and Pandas installed with [Anaconda](https://www.anaconda.com/products/individual#windows).
+* You should have Python, NumPy and Pandas installed with *[Anaconda](https://www.anaconda.com/products/individual#windows)*.
 * A text editor, like Atom or Sublime Text.
 * A terminal application (Terminal on Mac and Linux or Cygwin on Windows).

 ### Credits
-Credits to [Full Stack Python](https://www.fullstackpython.com/) for the tips given and acknowledgement to the Udacity Knowledge Team for supporting and helping throughout the course.
+Credits to *[Full Stack Python](https://www.fullstackpython.com/)* for the tips given and acknowledgement to the Udacity Knowledge Team for supporting and helping throughout the course.